Bold Ideas. Powerful Connections. Winning Strategies.

 The Council provides insights on the most important manufacturing business and technology developments and trends – including the Council’s “Critical Issues” — to help executives stay ahead of the curve.

 The Manufacturing Leadership Journal

 Seen as the “Harvard Business Review” for the manufacturing industry, the Manufacturing Leadership Journal contains Senior-level insights, case studies with leading companies and in-depth executive interviews with Council Members.
-The journal is available in hard-copy, online, and through an app.
+The journal is available online and through an app.

 Critical Issues Research Reports and Executive Surveys

 These research studies combined with executive surveys give a barometric reading of important trends in manufacturing with a multi-dimensional view, including organization and leadership dimensions of a major Critical Issue that the Council Members have voted on as vital to address.
 These reports will allow you to assess where your organizations are by comparison and benchmark against a group of senior manufacturing leaders working in collaboration to address these issues.

 Whether the subject is the Internet of Things, smart products, operational flexibility, or Big Data; the focus of Council meetings and discussions is on how to improve and advance business disciplines based on member insights, best practices, and research.

 These bi-monthly, hour long virtual sessions focus on the aforementioned Critical Issues.
 Throughout the hour, based on the selected topic, members are privy to best practice, proven processes, and frameworks that they can take away and present to their own organization.
 These key takeaways are seen as invaluable and all roundtables hosted on an open and secure line, ensuring that information shared is trusted and confidential.